Lilahjane/data_test/README.md

 # ai prompt writing

+below is
+- my prompt,
+- my schema,
-below is my prompt my schema a recipes ingredients and an output I got from Quen2.5-coder-0.5b-instruct-4bit
+- a recipes ingredients
+- and an output I got from **Quen2.5-coder-0.5b-instruct-4bit**

 ## prompt:
 	This recipe is not formatted correctly for my data base can you take the recipe below and parse it into this format prefer imperial measurements over metric